 Asset Tests.
 At the close of each quarter of each calendar year, we also must satisfy four tests relating to the nature and diversification of our assets.
 First, at least 75% of the value of our total assets must be real estate assets, cash, cash items and government securities.
 For purposes of this test, real estate assets include real estate mortgages, real property, interests in other REITs and stock or debt instruments held for one year or less that are purchased with the proceeds of a stock offering or a long-term public debt offering.
 Second, not more than 25% of our total assets may be represented by securities, other than those securities includable in the 75% asset class.
 Third, not more than 20% of the value of our total assets may be represented by securities in one or more taxable REIT subsidiaries.
-Fourth, of the investments included in the 25% asset class and except for investments in REITs, qualified REIT subsidiaries and taxable REIT subsidiaries, the value of any one issuer (except in the case of the 10% value test, certain "straight debt" securities).
+Fourth, of the investments included in the 25% asset class and except for investments in REITs, qualified REIT subsidiaries and taxable REIT subsidiaries, the value of any one issuer's securities that we hold may not exceed 5% of the value of our total assets, and we may not own more than 10% of the total vote or value of the outstanding securities of any one issuer (except in the case of the 10% value test, certain "straight debt" securities).
 The 20% value test for securities in taxable REIT subsidiaries and the value test for securities of any one issuer only apply for taxable years beginning after December 31, 2000.